linyimin0812/spring-startup-analyzer/README_EN.md

 Once you have installed this project by following the steps in the [Installation](#22-Installation) section, you can execute the packaging command mentioned above.
 After the packaging is complete, you can start the application as described in the [Application Startup](#24-application-startup) section to load the extension JAR file.

-# 3. Optimization of application startup time
+# 🚀Optimization of Spring Startup

  From the [Application startup data collection](#2-application-startup-data-collection)section, you can obtain the Beans that have long initialization time.
 Since the Spring startup process is single-threaded, to optimize the application startup time, you can consider making the initialization methods of these time-consuming Beans asynchronous.